-131. (1) The minister may grant to a person who meets the prescribed qualifications a receiving station licence authorizing its holder to buy and accept delivery of salvaged logs within a log salvage district.
+131. (1) The minister may grant to a person who meets the prescribed qualifications a receiving station licence authorizing its holder to accept delivery of salvaged logs within a log salvage district.

-(2) A receiving station licence shall contain such terms and conditions, consistent with this Act and the regulations, as the minister determines.
+(2) A receiving station licence shall contain the terms and conditions, consistent with this Act and the regulations, determined by the minister.